FlexMeasures/flexmeasures/documentation/views/asset-data.rst

 We chose the "time map" of weekdays.
 From our experience, this is where you see the most interesting activity hotspots at a glance.
 For instance, that mornings often experience peaks.
 Or that Tuesday afternoons have low energy use, for some reason.

-Here is how it looks like for one week of temperature data:
+Here is what it looks like for one week of temperature data:

 .. image:: https://github.com/FlexMeasures/screenshots/raw/main/heatmap-week-temperature.png
     :align: center